florent37/MaterialViewPager/README.md

 **WebView - (killed for less...)**

-The ScrollView must be an [ObservableWebView][android-observablescrollview]
+The WebView must be an [ObservableWebView][android-observablescrollview]
 ```java

 //must be called before loadUrl()